h4rvey-g/Note-Blog/content/USMLE/Cardiology/Lipid-lowering agents.md

 >Ezetim<span style="background:rgba(240, 200, 0, 0.2)">IB</span>e -- Intestinal brush border
 # Fibrates
 - Agents: bezafibrate, fenofibrate, and gemfibrozil
-- Mechanism of action: <span style="background:rgba(240, 200, 0, 0.2)">activation of the peroxisome proliferator-activated receptor alpha (PPAR–α)</span> → ↑ lipoprotein lipase activity → <span style="background:rgba(240, 200, 0, 0.2)">more rapid degradation of LDL and triglycerides and induction of HDL synthesis</span> → ↓ LDL, ↑ HDL, <span style="background:rgba(240, 200, 0, 0.2)">↓↓↓ triglyceride</span>
+- Mechanism of action: <span style="background:rgba(240, 200, 0, 0.2)">activation of the peroxisome proliferator-activated receptor alpha (PPAR–α)</span> → ↑ lipoprotein lipase activity → <span style="background:rgba(240, 200, 0, 0.2)">more rapid degradation of  TGs circulating in chylomicrons and VLDLs into fatty acids and glycerine, which can be taken up by cells; and induction of HDL synthesis</span> → ↓ LDL, ↑ HDL, <span style="background:rgba(240, 200, 0, 0.2)">↓↓↓ triglyceride</span>
 - Adverse effects
 	- Dyspepsia
 	- <span style="background:rgba(240, 200, 0, 0.2)">Myopathy, especially in combination with statins</span>